-7.1 Progress on the implementation of the Service Improvement Plan is regularly monitored by the Extended Senior Leadership Team every quarter and will be reported to the Education and Children's Services Policy Board on a sixmonthly basis.
-A review of progress will be brought to this Board in November 2020.

-7.2 Children's Services have introduced 5 new performance measures for 2020/21.
+- 7.1 Progress on the implementation of the Service Improvement Plan is regularly monitored by the Extended Senior Leadership Team every quarter and will be reported to the Education and Children's Services Policy Board on a sixmonthly basis.
+A review of progress will be brought to this Board in November 2020. - 7.2 Children's Services have introduced 5 new performance measures for 2020/21.
 Performance in relation to complaints has been separated to distinguish between responses to frontline complaints and those which require more investigation; the target for both is 95% compliance.
-The remaining three indicators relate to services for children and are not within the remit of this board.
+There are three new indicators which will require baseline data to be gathered before targets can be set.
+Two of these relate to the expansion of 1140 hours of early years provision and replace the previous indicators which referred to 600 hours.
+The third will measure the uptake of foundation apprenticeships which supports the service's work on positive post-school destinations but also contributes to the delivery of Renfrewshire's Economic Strategy.